Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Declaration of generative AI and AI-assisted technologies in the writing process

 \section{Declaration of generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work the authors used Grammarly and GhatGPT for grammatical and stylistical errors correction.
+During the preparation of this work, the authors used Grammarly and ChatGPT to correct grammatical and stylistic errors.
 After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.